 The PoD cannot include land beyond the boundary of the land the subject of the application, but may cover only part of the land the subject of the application.
 An applicant may also be required to demonstrate impacts and connections to areas adjoining the subject land in a separate plan to the PoD.

-Under Schedule 1, development approved in accordance with a PoD is exempt development and requires no further development approval under the scheme.
+Under Schedule 1, a Material Change of Use in accordance with a PoD is exempt development and requires no further development approval under the scheme.